Skip to content

 Aggregate functions perform a calculation on a set of rows and return a single value.
 Often used together with GROUP BY.

-• COUNT() — number of rows
+• COUNT() — number of rows, "how many rows there is in result"

-• SUM() — total of numeric values
+• SUM() — total of numeric values in a column

-• AVG() — average of numeric values
+• AVG() — average of numeric values in a column

-• MIN() — smallest value
+• MIN() — smallest value in a column

-• MAX() — largest value
+• MAX() — largest value in a column

 sql

-SELECT COUNT(*) FROM grades;
+SELECT COUNT(*) FROM people;

 sql

-SELECT AVG(grade) FROM grades;
+SELECT AVG(age) FROM people;

-Returns the average grade.
+Returns the average age.

 sql

-Returns the lowest and highest grade.
+Returns the lowest and highest age.

 sql

-Returns the total profit for each name.
+Returns the average age for each city.

 GROUP BY